theJugglingCompany.com

 The hands at the edge

-In a cat’s cradle, the hands at the periphery are the most important.
+In the cat’s cradle image, the hands at the periphery are the most important.
 They define the perimeter.
 If one of the edge hands lets go, the entire interior collapses - not just the strands connected to that hand, but every strand that was tensioned relative to those.

 In complex systems, the perimeter dependencies are exactly this: the foundational infrastructure, the shared platforms, the senior engineers who hold context about why certain decisions were made.
 When they change - when the hand at the edge shifts or releases - the interior rearranges in ways that are difficult to predict and often invisible until something downstream breaks.